-In 1800, Burr ran for the U.S. presidency against Thomas Jefferson.
-Because the opponents received the same amount of electoral votes, members of the House of Representatives were left to determine the winner.
+In 1800, Burr ran for the U.S. presidency with Thomas Jefferson.
+Because they each received the same amount of electoral votes, members of the House of Representatives were left to determine the winner.
 When the House met to discuss the election, Burr's rival, Hamilton, vocalized his support for Jefferson and his disapproval of Burr.
 In the end, Jefferson secured the presidency and Burr became vice president.
 Burr was incensed, believing that Hamilton had manipulated the vote in Jefferson's favor.

 Nearing the end of his term as vice president, Burr ran for the governorship of New York, but lost.
 Again, he blamed Hamilton for besmirching him as a candidate, and, eager to defend his honor, challenged Hamilton to a duel.
-Hamilton accepted, and the face-off took place on the morning of July 7, 1804; it ended when Burr shot Hamilton to death.
+Hamilton accepted, and the face-off took place on the morning of July 11, 1804; it ended when Burr shot Hamilton to death.
 The public was outraged.
 Burr fled New York and New Jersey but eventually returned to Washington, DC where he completed his term safe from prosecution.
 The indictments in the case never reached trial.